CatalystCode/spk/tests/README.md

 `functions.sh`

-- This file is has simple functions that are reused by `validations.sh`.

-- This file is has simple functions that are reused by `validations.sh`.
+- This file has simple functions that are reused by `validations.sh`.

 # Scenarios Exercised So Far